damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Adding these three costs together you end up with a number that (hopefully) is smaller than the value of the feature produced.
-So when picking our Next Thing To Do <sup>TM</sup> it's easy to overlook the a lot of these costs since you most likely don't have processes in place to calculate them.
+So when picking our Next Thing To Do <sup>TM</sup> it's easy to overlook a lot of these costs since you most likely don't have processes in place to calculate them.

 ## Enter, Waluigi.